obakengmanana/bidvest-tool-management-app/README.md

-# On terminal, navigate into plus-narrative\plus-assessment folder.
+# On terminal, navigate into \bidvest-assessment folder.
 cd .\bidvest-assessment\

 ## update all dependencies